UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 Typing **yes** will allow you to continue logging in.

-If you have a personal virtual machine in the cluster put the name of your machine in <my_UCL_user>.
+If you have a personal virtual machine in the cluster put the name of your machine in <UCL_username>.
 Idle ssh sessions will be disconnected after 7 days.

 PuTTY is a common SSH client on Windows and is available on DSH Desktop.
 If you prefer to use it, you will need to create an entry for the host you are connecting to with the settings below.
 If you want to save your settings, give them an easily-identifiable name in the "Saved Sessions" box and press "Save".
 Then you can select it and "Load" next time you use PuTTY.

 ![PuTTY screenshot](img/PuTTY.png)

 You will then be asked to enter your username and password.
-Only enter your username, not @<my_UCL_user>.rc.ucl.ac.uk.
+Only enter your username, not @<UCL_username>.rc.ucl.ac.uk.
 The password field will remain entirely blank when you type in to it - it does not show placeholders to indicate you have typed something.

 The first time you log in to a new server, you'll get a popup telling you that the server's host key is not cached in the registry - this is normal and is because you have never connected to this server before.
 If you want to, you can check the host fingerprint against our current key fingerprints.